-Figure 12a gives the behavior and frequency of log compaction operations in FAST when running a sequence of 200 thousands update operations for a log file size of 10 MB.
+Figure 9(a) gives the behavior and frequency of log compaction operations in FAST when running a sequence of 200 thousands update operations for a log file size of 10 MB.
 The Y axis in this figure gives the size of the filled part of the log file, started as empty.
 The size is monotonically increasing with having more update operations till it reaches its maximum limit of 10 MB.
-Then, the log compaction operation is triggered to compact the log file.
-As can be seen from the figure, the log compaction operation may compact the log file from 20 to 60 % of its capacity, which is very efficient compaction.
-Another take from this experiment is that we have made only seven log compaction process is not very common, making FAST more efficient even with a large amount of update operations.
+Then, the log compaction operation is triggered to compact the log file from 20 to 60% of its capacity, which is very efficient compaction.
+Another take from this experiment is that we have made only seven log compaction operation process is not very common, making FAST more efficient even with a large amount of update operations.